MissConstruction/MissConstruction/README.md

 Johanna / Ji-Yeong !

+when it comes to arguements, i don't try defending myself, but i'll really get overprotective n mad if you insult any of my friends or anyone that i love.
+(trying to bring up my personal problems will prove that you're really trying to help yourself out of the thing.)

 THANK YOU FOR READING THIS WHOLE THING????
 I REALLY APPRECIATE IT........ youre free to int w me anytime!! ^^